MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 The **Time on Category Analysis** chart at the end of this page includes the following data:

-* **Total Hours** - Shows the total number of hours spent based on the filters selected for the chart data, including the selected categories and communication types (all, email, or meeting activity) that have been categorized for the dataset for the selected period of time.
+* **Total hours** - Shows the total number of hours spent based on the filters selected for the chart data, including the selected categories and communication types (all, email, or meeting activity) that have been categorized for the dataset for the selected period of time.
 * **Date filter** - You can select a Start Date and End Date for the time period of data that you want to see in the chart.
 The default is **All**, which shows all time periods available in the dataset.

  ![Time Spent on Category chart](./images/pe-time-analysis.png)